 There were a number of community proposals to both limit the scope of this RDS-WHOIS2 Review to just assessment of the first WHOIS1 review team’s recommendations, and also to include a range of other issues over and above those mandated in the Bylaws.

 Formally, the scope of a Review is the responsibility of the review team.
-After much discussion the RDS-WHOIS2 review team decided that it would review all of the Bylaw mandated areas except the OECD Guidelines, as they were judged to be obsolete, particularly in relation to the GDPR.
+After much discussion the RDS-WHOIS2 review team decided that it would review all of the Bylaw mandated areas, except the OECD Guidelines, as they were under consideration by the RDS PDP and were judged to be obsolete, particularly in relation to the GDPR.
 In addition, the RDS-WHOIS2 review team included in its scope a review of new policy adopted by ICANN since the first WHOIS1 review team published its report, and decided to perform a substantive review of Contractual Compliance with the intent of (a) assessing the effectiveness and transparency of ICANN enforcement of existing policy relating to RDS (WHOIS) through ICANN Contractual Compliance actions, structure and processes, including consistency of enforcement actions and availability of related data, (b) identifying high-priority procedural or data gaps (if any), and (c) recommending specific measureable steps (if any) the team believes are important to fill gaps.

-The RDS-WHOIS2 review team explicitly did not focus on ICANN’s actions in response to GDPR.
+The RDS-WHOIS2 review team explicitly did not focus on ICANN’s actions in response to the relatively new European Union GDPR legislation.
 Those actions are ongoing and the outcomes are not sufficiently firm as to allow them to be reviewed here.
-But the review team did not ignore the issue and conduct its review as if GDPR were not an issue of significant concern.
+However, the review team did not ignore the issue and conduct its review as if GDPR were not an issue of significant concern.
 To the extent we could factor in GDPR and its effects on the RDS (WHOIS), we did so.

 Methodology